opentok/CallKit/README.md

   2. **Simulate a call**

-An incoming call screen presents.
+An incoming call screen appears.
 Upon acceptance, the iOS system opens the app and boosts the call priority.
 Then, the app starts publishing to OpenTok platform.

   3. **Simulate Call after 3s(Background)** (After clicking the button, please lock your cell phone to test this scenario.)

-The system wakes up your cell phone by make a native calling screen appearing with a slider bar at the bottom.
+The system wakes up your cell phone by making a native calling screen with a slider bar at the bottom.
 Upon acceptance, the iOS system stays at the current screen and boosts the call priority.
-Then, the app (which runs at the background that moment) starts publishing to OpenTok platform.
+Then, the app (which runs in the background during that time) starts publishing to the OpenTok platform.